CREATIVE WRITING WORKSHOPS

 Dramatists may substitute works of drama for some part of the poetry or prose requirement but not for all of either; this is to be worked out between student and advisor.

 Each major's advisor will exercise discretion in allowing credit for these categories since many courses mix poetry, prose, and drama.
-Advisors may allow credit for one 200 level English course from the approved list of those courses acceptable for the English major.
+Advisors may allow credit for one 200-level English course.